Don’t make these 4 common SEO mistakes

 I know – SEO is complex, technical and usually chucked in your too-hard basket.
 That’s why I’ve kept it simple, unpicking four common SEO mistakes I see many small businesses make.

-SEO is not an after thought or an I’ll get to it later element.
+SEO is not an after thought or an I’ll-get-to-it-later element.

 SEO is a sales strategy you cannot ignore.
 This is your push to start working on it NOW.
+(Or you could skip this blog and head over to my DIY SEO Wins you can make today.)

 Doing your SEO after you set up your website